Loughgall ambush: Ambush

-Within seconds the SAS opened fire on the IRA attackers from the station and from hidden positions outside with M16 and H&K G3 rifles and two L7A2 general-purpose machine guns.
+Within seconds the SAS opened fire on the IRA attackers from the station and from hidden positions outside.
 There were 600 spent British cartridge cases recovered from the scene, with approximately 125 bullet holes in the bodywork of the van, while 78 spent cartridge cases were recovered that were fired from IRA weapons.
 All eight IRA members were killed in the hail of gunfire; all had multiple wounds to their bodies, including their heads.
 Declan Arthurs was shot in a lane-way opposite Loughgall F.C. premises; he was unarmed and holding a cigarette lighter in his right hand.
 Three of the IRA members were shot at close range as they lay either dead or wounded on the ground.
 Three other IRA members in the scout cars escaped from the scene, managing to pass through British Army and RUC check-points set up after the ambush had been sprung.
 The two HMSU officers were injured in the explosion with one suffering severe head injuries and the other a broken nose and were helped outside by the uniformed officer with no officer returning fire.
 An SAS soldier received a facial injury from glass after a window was broken by gunfire.

 Two civilians, brothers Anthony and Oliver Hughes, were driving home in a white Citroën GS after repairing a lorry when they, driving behind the van, unwittingly drove into the ambush.
 Anthony was driving and Oliver, who was wearing blue coveralls similar to those worn by the IRA members, was sitting in the front passenger seat.
 Roughly 130 yd from the police station, soldiers opened fire on their car from behind, killing Anthony and badly wounding Oliver.
 According to the soldiers, the Citroën reversed away slowly then zigzagged at high speed before stopping.
 Oliver denies that it reversed away at high speed.
 Oliver managed to get out of the car despite being warned not to move and was shot resulting in him falling to the ground.
 Two soldiers later gave him first aid.
 He had been shot 14 times.
 The Citroën had approximately 34 bullet holes.
 The villagers had not been informed of the operation and no attempt had been made to evacuate anyone or to seal off the ambush zone, as this might have alerted the IRA.
 A mother and her child took shelter in the church hall after their Ford Sierra's rear window was hit by a stray bullet 250 yd from the station.